project-chip/connectedhomeip/docs/guides/ti/matter_cc2674_migration.md

     `ti_devices_radioconfig_code_export_param2` and `ble.rfDesign` to
     `LP_EM_CC1354P10_1`

-After this, the example's readme can be followed to produce the executable needed.
+After this, the example's `README.md` instructions can be followed to produce the executable needed.